TheoGvl/Personal-Anime-List/README.md

 ### Discovery & Search
 * **Dynamic Home Dashboard:** Instantly browse Top Airing, Top Rated, and Most Popular anime of all time.
-* **Seasonal Anime Lazy-Loaded:** Check out what aired last season, what's airing now, and what's coming next.
-Seasonal lists are hidden by default and only load when clicked, ensuring lightning-fast performance and saving bandwidth.
+* **Collapsible Seasonal Anime:** Check out what aired last season, what's airing now, and what's coming next.
+Seasonal lists are hidden in an accordion format and only fetch data when clicked, ensuring lightning-fast performance and preventing API rate-limiting.
 * **Advanced Search:** Filter the massive MyAnimeList database by keyword, specific Genres, and Year of release.
 * **Pagination:** Seamlessly browse through hundreds of search results with the "Load More" functionality.

 ### Personal Anime Tracker
 * **Detailed List Management:** Organize your anime into Watching, Completed, Plan to Watch, and Dropped categories.
+* **Dynamic Profile Stats:** A real-time statistics bar automatically calculates your Total Anime, Episodes Watched vs. Total, and Mean Score based on the specific tab you are currently viewing.
 * **Comprehensive Tracking:** Log your watched episodes, personal score, times rewatched, start/finish dates, custom tags, and personal comments.
 * **Smart Sorting:** Sort your personal list by Date Added, Personal Score, or alphabetically by Title.
 * **Deep Statistics Modal:** Click on any anime to view its global MAL score, rank, popularity, studios, genres, broadcast time, and full synopsis.

-### ⚙️ Customization & Settings
+### Customization & Settings
 * **Theming System:** Personalize your interface with 4 unique color palettes:
   * Cyberpunk (Dark Purple & Pink)
   * Classic MAL (Navy & Light Blue)
   * OLED Dark (True Black & Gold)
   * Forest (Dark Green & Mint)
 * **SFW Filter:** Toggle a Safe-For-Work mode to hide 18+/explicit content from your home feed, searches, and seasonal lists.
-* **Profile Preferences:** Choose which category tab e.g., "Watching" or "Completed" opens by default when you view your profile.
+* **Profile Preferences:** Choose which category tab (e.g., "Watching" or "Completed") opens by default when you view your profile.
 * *All preferences are saved locally in your browser so your experience is always exactly how you left it.*

 ### MAL XML Integration